floating-ui/floating-ui/docs/_includes/popper-documentation.md

 ### modifiers~hide
 Modifier used to hide the popper when its reference element is outside of the popper boundaries.
-It will set an x-hidden attribute which can be used to hide the popper when its reference is out of boundaries.
+It will set a `x-out-of-boundaries` attribute which can be used to hide with a CSS selector the popper when its reference is out of boundaries.

+Requires the `preventOverflow` modifier before it in order to work.

 **Kind**: inner property of <code>[modifiers](#modifiers)</code>